 Please direct all fund-related questions to email@example.com.

-Applications will be available online starting on Thursday, April 23, 2020 at 9:00am CST on this page.
+Applications are currently being accepted.
 We recommend that applicants gather and complete the required documents before launching a new application.
-They will be required to upload a digital copy of their ATC permit and their Direct Deposit Form.
+They will be required to upload a digital copy of their ATC permit and their Direct Deposit Authorization Form.

 Please remember funds are limited and it is not guaranteed that each qualified applicant will be approved.
 Louisiana Hospitality Foundation and our partners are actively engaging business and industry leaders to support the fund to allow for more grants, and we continue to encourage public donations as well.
 We’re saddened we may not be able to help everyone in need, and that’s why we’re working tirelessly to raise every dollar possible.